 Stop !
 If this posture becomes part of your lifestyle, it can render you with a ‘Text-Neck’, a modern day ailment that most people have begun to suffer from now.

 Text-neck is a term used to describe people suffering from neck pain coupled with postural changes when the head is forward, shoulders rounded and bent from the back.
 A similar situation can occur if you sit at a computer screen everyday for a long period of time.
 You may find that you will suffer from back and neck pains, due to bad posture.
+A lot of people have bad posture, but some people are not aware of this, especially if they are used to sitting in a particular position.
+With this being said, the pains that you may experience do not go unnoticed.
+This is the exact reason why people look into something like chiropractor birmingham, to help treat any ailments you may be dealing with, like neck pain.
+Hopefully, you won’t have to live with this for much longer.
 Office Desks and office chairs may be the reason for this issue, so maybe it is time for a change.
 The issue for text-neck pain is the amount of time you spend staring at your phone screen daily.

 Several people Pune365 spoke with confessed to having noticed changes in their posture over time leading to pain in their neck, lower back and spine.